Solaris (1972 film): Reception and influence

-In the autobiographical documentary Voyage in Time (1983), Tarkovsky says he viewed Solaris as an artistic failure because it did not transcend genre as he believed his film Stalker (1979) did, due to the required technological dialogue and special effects.
-M. Galina in the 1997 article Identifying Fears called this film "one of the biggest events in the Soviet science fiction cinema" and one of the few that do not seem anachronistic nowadays.

-A list of "The 100 Best Films of World Cinema" compiled by Empire magazine in 2010 ranked Tarkovsky's Solaris at No. 68.
-In 2002, Steven Soderbergh wrote and directed an American adaptation of Solaris, which starred George Clooney.

-Salman Rushdie has called Solaris "a sci-fi masterpiece", adding, "This exploration of the unreliability of reality and the power of the human unconscious, this great examination of the limits of rationalism and the perverse power of even the most ill-fated love, needs to be seen as widely as possible before it's transformed by Steven Soderbergh and James Cameron into what they ludicrously threaten will be 2001 meets Last Tango in Paris.
-What, sex in space with floating butter?
-Tarkovsky must be turning over in his grave."
+Critical response

-Film critic Roger Ebert reviewed the 1976 release for The Chicago Sun-Times, giving the film three out of four stars and writing, "Solaris isn't a fast-moving action picture; it's a thoughtful, deep, sensitive movie that uses the freedom of science fiction to examine human nature.
+Film critic Roger Ebert reviewed the 1976 release for The Chicago Sun-Times, giving three out of four stars and writing, "Solaris isn't a fast-moving action picture; it's a thoughtful, deep, sensitive movie that uses the freedom of science fiction to examine human nature.
 It starts slow, but once you get involved, it grows on you.'
-He added Solaris to his "Great Movies" list in 2003, saying he had initially "balked" at its length and pacing but later came to admire Tarkovsky's goals.
+Ebert added Solaris to his Great Movies list in 2003, saying he had initially "balked" at its length and pacing but later came to admire Tarkovsky's goals.
 "No director makes greater demands on our patience.
 Yet his admirers are passionate and they have reason for their feelings: Tarkovsky consciously tried to create art that was great and deep.
 He held to a romantic view of the individual able to transform reality through his own spiritual and philosophical strength."
 Ebert later compared the 2011 film Another Earth to Solaris, writing that Another Earth "is as thought-provoking, in a less profound way, as Tarkovsky's Solaris, another film about a sort of parallel Earth".

-The Japanese filmmaker Akira Kurosawa cited Solaris as one of his favorite films.
+Ebert and Jonathan Rosenbaum also noted Solaris's influence on the 1997 film Event Horizon.

+Since garnering further acclaim, the film has a rating of 92% on Rotten Tomatoes based on 66 reviews, with an average rating of 8.90/10.
+The consensus states: "Solaris is a haunting, meditative film that uses sci-fi to raise complex questions about humanity and existence."
+It has a score of 93 out of 100 on Metacritic, based on eight critics.
+In 2018, the film ranked 57th on the BBC's list of the 100 greatest foreign-language films, as voted on by 209 film critics from 43 countries.
+A list of "The 100 Best Films of World Cinema" Empire magazine compiled in 2010 ranked Tarkovsky's Solaris at No. 68.